microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-securitygroup.md

 ---
-title: "Using the Access Reviews API in Graph Explorer"
+title: "Using the Access Reviews API for your security groups"
 description: "Use the Access Reviews API to review access for your groups"
 author: "isabelleatmsft"
 localization_priority: Normal